-- When finished creating your rule, click on “Active" at the top right and then click "Save."
+- When finished creating your rule, click "Active" at the top right and then click "Save."

 How to add or subtract repeating point values (dynamic scoring)

-In the following scenario, we will create a rule that will add 5 points to a deal score every time a lead replies to a personal email.
-A personal email is an email sent from the contact's profile page, deal page, or from your connected gmail account.
-Note that you will need to connect your email account to Deals to use this option.
+In the following scenario, we will create a rule that will add 5 points to a deal score every time a lead replies to a one-to-one email.
+You will need to connect your email account to Deals to use this option.

-- A modal window will appear with a variety of triggering conditions to start this automation.
-Click the "Replies to an email" trigger then click "Continue."
+- A modal window will appear with various triggering conditions to start this automation.
+Click the "Replies to an email trigger" then click "Continue."

-- Next, change the "Runs" setting to "Multiple Times" by clicking the "Runs" dropdown and selecting "Multiple Times."
-This is an important setting because it is what allows the automation to distribute points over and over each time a campaign is opened.
+- Next, change the "Runs" setting to "Multiple Times."
+This is an important setting because it allows the automation to distribute points repeatedly each time a campaign is opened.

-- In the modal pop up, use the dropdowns to select the score you wish to adjust, if you want to add, reduce, or set a specific value to a deal score when lead encounters this step in your automation.
-Next, type the number of points.
+- If you want to add, reduce, or set a specific value to a deal score when the lead encounters this action in your automation

-- Type the name of the automation into the field provided and click "Active" to turn the automation on.
+- Type the name of the automation into the field provided and click "Active" to turn on the automation.